Cimpress-MCP/Tiger-HAL/README.md

 ### Hoist

 Related to the self-embedding nature of arrays is the `Hoist` operation.
 Calculated properties of values that serialize to arrays can be attached to the parent object (the object with "\_links" and "\_embedded" keys).
-This is most commonly used for a "count" key, the value of which is the number of member of the array.
-This is exacly what line 26 of the example does.
+This is most commonly used for a "count" key, the value of which is the number of members of the array.
+This is exactly what line 26 of the example does.

 ```csharp
 .Hoist(pjec => pjec.Count);